Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

-# Navigating the Code Clouds: Advanced Features of GitHub Copilot
+# Lab 2.3 - Navigating the Code Clouds: Advanced Features of GitHub Copilot
 This lab exercise delves into GitHub Copilot's advanced features, teaching participants to enhance coding efficiency through complex tasks like adding new properties, generating documentation, refactoring code, and parsing strings, supplemented by optional labs on context understanding and regex parsing.

 ## Prerequisites
 - The prerequisites steps must be completed, see [Labs Prerequisites](./Labs/Lab%201.1%20-%20Pre-Flight%20Checklist)

 ## Estimated time to complete
-- 20 minutes, varying with optional labs.
+- 20 minutes, times may vary with optional labs.

 ## Objectives
 - To master GitHub Copilot's advanced features for solving complex coding exercises and optimizing code.